-• acquires the knowledge of the various psychological terms, concepts, principles and theories.

-- understands the various aspects of educational psychology, human development and human learning. - applies the principles of psychology to the problems of education. - develops skill to assess the different personality traits. - develops interest to know more psychological concepts. - develops favourable attitude to know the findings in the field of educational psychology. - develops skill in performing experiments and collection of data.
+- acquiresknowledge of the various psychological terms, concepts, principles and theories. - understands the various aspects of educational psychology, human development and human learning. - applies the principles of psychology to the problems of education. - develops skill to assess the different personality traits. - develops interest to know more psychological concepts. - develops favourable attitude to know the findings in the field of educational psychology. - develops skill in performing experiments and collection of data.

-Unit - I: Educational psychology.
+Unit-I: Educational Psychology